 This helps us to understand, me being a user what would I expect or what would be good & user friendly for me.
-Which in return help us to create the adequate design for the solution.
+Which in return helps us to create an adequate design for the solution.

 We are like a one-stop solution provider or solver to the company.

-If the product runs into an issue, the company is not required to run behind a front-end developer first to check if the issue is at client side and then run to back-end developer to check if there is issue in services or database.
+If the product runs into an issue, the company is not required to run behind a front-end developer first to check if the issue is at the client-side and then run to the back-end developer to check if there is an issue in services or database.
 We, as one individual, are well equipped to identify the possible reasons if the product runs into any issue and solve it.

 Apart from the above traits, who doesn’t want to save money.
-A company may be a place of work for us but a business for the owner and of course he/she will think of profit.
-And hence demand of a full stack developer is higher as compared to developers who are expertise in either front-end or back-end or devops or mobile.
+A company may be a place of work for us but a business for the owner and of course, he/she will think of profit.
+And hence the demand for a full stack developer is higher as compared to developers who are experts in either front-end or back-end or DevOps or mobile.

-- We are expected to be upto the date with end to end technology Upgradation.
+- We are expected to be up to date with end-to-end technology Upgradation.
 This involves huge learning.

 Where to start

 This is something subjected to every individual and the way they are comfortable.
-Below section worked for me but you can exchange the order.
+The below section worked for me but you can exchange the order.